12 Oct Agile or Waterfall – How to Make the Right Choice for Your Project

 Before embarking on any software development project as a team, the most important question you need to ask yourself is how you’ll actually go about executing it.
 Often, this boils down to two choices: Agile and Waterfall.
 While many will be quick to proclaim Agile as the better option, we would urge you to hold off judgment until all the facts are in.

-Agile is clearly more fashionable than Waterfall.
-According to a 2019 report, about 97 percent of organizations are now practicing agile development methods.
+Agile is clearly more popular than Waterfall.
+According to a 2019 report, about 97% of organizations are now practicing agile development methods.
 However, this isn’t just a popularity contest, and there are many other factors at play here.

-In this article, we will explore the ins-and-outs of both Waterfall and Agile, discuss their pros and cons, and try to help you decide which project management methodology you might be a good fit for your needs.
+In this article, we will delve into the Agile vs Waterfall debate, discuss their pros & cons, and try to understand which project management methodology is a good fit for you.
+So let’s begin!

 What is the Waterfall Methodology?